inartov555/js_pw_test/README.md

 You can also inspect or tweak `docker-compose.yml` to adjust:

-- Mounted volumes (artifacts, X11 socket, etc.)
+- Mounted volumes (artefacts, X11 socket, etc.)
 - Ports (default maps `8000:8000`)
 - Environment variables